guardrails-ai/guardrails/docs/how_to_guides/llm_api_wrappers.md

 ## LLMs supported via LiteLLM

-LiteLLM is a lightweight wrapper that unifies the interface for over 100+ LLMs.
+[LiteLLM](https://docs.litellm.ai/docs/) is a lightweight wrapper that unifies the interface for over 100+ LLMs.
 Guardrails only supports 4 LLMs natively, but you can use Guardrails with LiteLLM to support over 100+ LLMs.
+You can read more about the LLMs supported by LiteLLM [here](https://docs.litellm.ai/docs/providers).

 In order to use Guardrails with any of the LLMs supported through liteLLM, you need to do the following:
 1. Call the `Guard.__call__` method with `litellm.completion` as the first argument.